alisaifee/limits/README.rst

 |docs| |ci| |codecov| |pypi| |pypi-versions| |license|

-**limits** is a python library to perform rate limiting with commonly used storage backends (Redis, Memcached & MongoDB).
+**limits** is a python library to perform rate limiting with commonly used storage backends (Redis, Memcached, MongoDB & Etcd).

 ----